geevi/home2.0/content/teaching/linear-algebra-ii/index.md

 #caption = "My caption :smile:"

 +++
-An introduction to intermediate level topics in Linear Algebra by a series of [questions and answers](https://en.wikipedia.org/wiki/Socratic_questioning).
+An introduction to intermediate level topics in Linear Algebra by a series of [probing questions and answers](https://en.wikipedia.org/wiki/Socratic_questioning).
 Specifically the following topics are covered:
 -  Eigenvalues & Eigenvectors
 -  Norms, Inner Products and Projections
 -  Spectral & Singular Value Decomposition Theorems